Nanakusa-no-sekku

 The Festival of Seven Herbs or Nanakusa no sekku (七草の節句) is the long-standing Japanese custom of eating seven-herb rice porridge (七草粥, nanakusa-gayu, lit.
-"7 Herbs Rice-Congee") on January 7 (Jinjitsu); one of the Gosekku.
+"7 Herbs Rice-Congee") on January 7 (人日, Jinjitsu); one of the Gosekku.

 History

 The seventh of the first month has been an important Japanese festival since ancient times.
 Jingchu Suishiji, written in the Six Dynasties China, recorded the Southern Chinese custom of eating a hot soup that contains seven vegetables to bring longevity and health and ward off evil on the 7th day of the first month of the Chinese calendar.
 Since there is little green at that time of the year, the young green herbs bring color to the table and eating them suits the spirit of the New Year.
 The custom was present in Taiwan until the mid-Qing Dynasty, and is still present in parts of rural Guangdong province.

 Seven spring flowers

 The nanakusa (七草/七種), or more specifically, haru no nanakusa (春の七草/春の七種), spring's seven flowers (or herbs), are seven edible wild herbs of spring.
 Traditionally, they are:

 There is considerable variation in the precise ingredients, with common local herbs often being substituted.

 On the morning of January 7, or the night before, people place the nanakusa, rice scoop, and/or wooden pestle on the cutting board and, facing the good-luck direction, chant "Before the birds of the continent (China) fly to Japan, let's get nanakusa" while cutting the herbs into pieces.
 The chant may vary from place to place.